 When Professor Janson took over the Department, “art history” generally meant Western art history, although we did offer some courses on Far Eastern art, taught by Penelope Mason.
 During the distinguished chairmanships of Janson’s successors, Lucy Freeman Sandler (chair 1975-1988) and Edward Sullivan (1990-2003), we expanded our course offerings to include the arts of Latin America, Asia, Africa, and the indigenous peoples of the Americas and the South Pacific.
 The requirements for the major were changed to include at least one course on non-Western art.
 Exciting progress has been made in diversifying the Department's course offerings and faculty hires during the chairmanships that have followed: Kenneth Silver (2004-7); Pepe Karmel (2008-10); Kathryn Smith (2011-13); and Dennis Geronimus (2014-present).

-The Department anticipates further growth and change under the new chairmanship of Professor Dennis Geronimus.
+The Department anticipates further growth and change under the current chairmanship of Professor Geronimus.
 NYU’s continuing expansion presents us with new opportunities and challenges.
 Attracted by the excitement of the New York art world, many NYU students are eager to learn about art history.
-As the College becomes more closely integrated with other parts of the University, we are welcoming students from Tisch, Steinhardt, Gallatin, Stern and other programs into our courses.
-We share faculty with Tisch and with the Museum Studies Program.
+As the College becomes more closely integrated with other parts of the University, we are welcoming students from Tisch, Steinhardt, Gallatin, Stern and numerous programs in the college itself (Anthropology, Classics, History, East Asian Studies, the German, Italian, and Spanish Departments, to name a few) into our courses.
+We share faculty with Tisch Photography and with the Museum Studies Program.
 An increasing number of our students write senior honors theses, taking special seminars on methods of research and writing, and meeting regularly with a faculty advisor.
 Each spring, the student-run Fine Arts Society organizes a Career Day at which professors, alumni, and friends of the Department explain What to Do with an Art History Major, discussing their experiences working in museums, galleries, auction houses, public relations firms, historic preservation organizations, architects’ offices, real estate companies, and other organizations.
 Meanwhile, the Department is adapting to 21st-century technology: transforming our slide collection into a digital image database, designing web sites to accompany our courses, taking full advantage of social media (blog, Instagram, and Facebook), and producing a documentary film as a first step in maintaining a visual archive that preserves and celebrates our program's institutional memory.